Permanent roof anchor embedded into a concrete wall, meant to provide fall protection solutions

 Installing a roof anchor system

-When setting up a roof anchorage system, you must first know how the anchor will be attached to the structure.
-The base is customized to match the structure, be it wood, cement, steel, prescient, etc. The base can be welded into the I-beams, cast in place, bolt through, adhesive, or wrap-around.
+For roof anchor installation, you must first know how the anchor will be attached to the structure.
+The base is customized to match the structure, whether it is wood, cement, steel, or prescient, etc. The base can be welded into the I-beams, cast in place, bolted through, adhered with adhesive, or wrapped around.

 Roof anchor bases

-All permanent roof anchors' bases are customized to match the building's structure.
-Pro-Bel has a base to match whether the rooftop structure is wood, steel, concrete, or prescient.
-Other factors, such as the structure's width, will also be considered when customizing the roof anchor accordingly.
+All roof anchors' bases are customized to match the building's structure.
+Pro-Bel has a base for each roof anchor to match whether the rooftop structure is wood, steel, concrete, or prescient.
+Other factors, such as the structure's width, will also be taken into account when customizing the roof anchor accordingly.

 Wrap Around: These anchors are applied to retrofits and, as their name suggests, wrap around the existing structure for installation.
 If necessary, reinforcement is added to the base.

-Cast in Place: When working with concrete structures, a cast-in-place base is the most cost-effective choice.
-The base plate is fully embedded in concrete during installation, using less material to manufacture.
-Plus, these anchors can usually be installed by the roofer, saving on professional installation costs.
+Cast-in-Place: When working with concrete structures, a cast-in-place base is the most cost-effective option.
+The base plate is fully embedded in concrete during installation, resulting in less material being used for manufacturing.
+Additionally, these anchors can typically be installed by the roofer, eliminating the need for professional installation costs.

 Bolt-through: Customizable bolt-through anchors are a breeze to install.
 They're used on curved steel or existing concrete and steel structures, providing an alternative to welding.
 With bolt-through roof anchors, the accessibility to the underside of the slab must be considered.
-This anchor needs to avoid piercing through dry walls and plaster ceilings, but with the right precautions, installation is straightforward.
+This anchor needs to avoid piercing through drywall and plaster ceilings, but with proper precautions, installation is straightforward.

 Welded: Weldment anchors are used on steel structures primarily in new constructions; however, they can be used for retrofits with extreme caution and a fire watch in place.
 These anchors are welded directly into the structural steel beams.
 Therefore, the anchorage layout design must accommodate the structure by only placing them on the I-beams.